skrtdev/NovaGram/docs.md

 getUserDC will throw an error if Object is not an User, or if User hasn't got an Username, and `false` if User hasn't got a profile photo.

-> Returns an integer corresponding to User DC in case of success
+> Returns an integer corresponding to User DC in case of success.

 ```php
 // main class